kbridenhaag/indonesia.nl/src/en/visa.md

 ## Visa on Arrival (VOA) for foreign travellers visiting Bali

-From 7 March 2022, the Indonesian Government has reopened its Visa on Arrival services at I Gusti Ngurah Rai International Airport (Bali).
-Citizens from the following 23 countries can buy a Visa On Arrival **at this airport only**:

-1. Australia
-2. Brunei Darussalam
-3. Cambodia
-4. Canada
-5. France
-6. Germany
-7. Italy
-8. Japan
-9. Laos
-10. Malaysia
-11. Myanmar
-12. Netherlands
-13. New Zealand
-14. Philippines
-15. Qatar
-16. Singapore
-17. South Korea
-18. Thailand
-19. Turkiye (Turkey)
-20. United Arab Emirates
-21. United Kingdom
-22. United States of America
-23. Vietnam
+The Indonesian Government has reopened its Visa on Arrival services at __I Gusti Ngurah Rai International Airport__ (Bali) for tourism or governmental visit, under the following conditions:

+### Eligible nationalities:

+- Argentina
+- Australia
+- Belgium
+- Brazil
+- Brunei Darussalam
+- Cambodia
+- Canada
+- China
+- Denmark
+- Finland
+- France
+- Germany
+- Hungary
+- India
+- Italy
+- Japan
+- Laos
+- Malaysia
+- Mexico
+- Myanmar
+- Netherlands
+- New Zealand
+- Norway
+- Philippines
+- Poland
+- Qatar
+- Saudi Arabia
+- Seychelles
+- Singapore
+- South Africa
+- South Korea
+- Spain
+- Sweden
+- Switzerland
+- Taiwan
+- Thailand
+- Tunisia
+- Turkiye (Turkey)
+- United Arab Emirates
+- United Kingdom
+- United States of America
+- Vietnam

 The Visa on Arrival costs Rp.
 500.000 and is valid for 30 days.
 The Visa on Arrival can get extended once, with 30 days, at a local Immigration Office in Indonesia.
 The Visa on Arrival cannot be converted into another type of stay permit.

+### Requirements

+- Official national passport with a minimum validity of 6 months from the entry date
+- Copy of a return ticket, or ticket continuing the journey to another country
+- Documents required in accordance with the provisions of the Indonesian Health Protocol issued by the Covid-19 Task Force.
+  In case of a governmental visit, the traveller must also attach an invitation letter regarding the attending of a meeting / conference issued by the Indonesian Ministry / Department / Institutions concerned

-Your national passport has to be valid for at least 6 months from the date of entry.
-While it is only possible to enter the country with a Visa On Arrival through I Gusti Ngurah Rai International Airport (Bali), the foreigner can exit Indonesia through other airports.
+While it is only possible to enter the country with a Visa On Arrival through I Gusti Ngurah Rai International Airport (Bali), the foreigner can exit the Indonesia through other airports.

 <div class="kbrinl-inset-text">
   The Visa Exemption (Free Visa for max.
 30 days) services are still suspended until further notice.